carboneio/replic-sqlite/README.md

 ```

 2) Direct DELETE is forbidden.
 The nature of CRDTs requires that a deletion must be a patch with `deletedAt`.

+---

+## 📅 Roadmap

+Additional documentation, examples, and usage guides are on the way.
+Stay tuned!

+---

+## ❤️ Contributing

+This is an early-stage project — feedback, ideas, and contributions are very welcome!

+---

+## 📜 License

+Apache-2.0